 Between her studying and working at The Door Leah enjoys practising her photography and watching films.

 Originally from South Africa, Sam joined The Door team in 2019 as a Sessional Youthworker, supporting the Community Youthworkers to deliver sessions and offer support for young people.
+In 2020 Sam took over as Community Youthworker in Dursley and heads up delivery in Wotton.
 Away from The Door Sam is a volunteer for British Red Cross - Emergency Responder, belongs to One Church, Gloucester, involved in mission work, is studying in her spare time and is exploring the UK with her family.

 George joined the team in 2019.